In July this year,

 One of Ben’s most important recommendations in preventing attacks on systems or networks is "one hundred percent client (host) isolation."
 According to him, few companies currently in their networks require systems to communicate directly with each other.
 Cloud services have become especially relevant recently, and business applications do not have to live on-premises.
 The implementation of isolation helps enormously prevent attacks in which hackers could "gain access to and exploit your network resources."
 Ben concludes this part by saying: "Without device-to-device access, how am I supposed to find and exploit unpatched servers or workstations on your network?
 How am I supposed to pivot laterally?
 How am I supposed to relay credentials or access a rogue SMB shared directory?"

-drawn from what Benjamin Donnelly shared on Tribe of Hackers Red Team.
+what Benjamin Donnelly shared on Tribe of Hackers Red Team.
+I hope you

 please do not hesitate to contact us.